Black Cumin Powder

 .
 Thymoquinone reduces at no toxic concentrations, NO synthesis, and decreases both gene expression and protein synthesis levels of inducible nitric oxide synthase (iNOS) in supernatants of LPS-activated macrophages.

 .
-Activation of polymorphonuclear leukocytes with thymoquinone showed protective effects against superoxide anion radical either generated photochemically, biochemically or derived from calcium ionophore, indicating to its potent
+Activation of polymorphonuclear leukocytes with thymoquinone showed protective effects against superoxide anion radical either generated photochemically, biochemically or derived from calcium ionophore, indicating its potent

 superoxide radical scavenger.